giantswarm/docs/src/content/basics/nodepools/index.md

 ## Limitations

+- A node pool can have a maximum of 99 worker nodes.

+- At times, the EC2 instance type required by a node pool can be unavailable in certain availability zones.
+This can result in node pools providing less than the desired number of nodes.
+The more availability zones a node pool spans, the less likely this problem is to occur.

-- Clusters can have at most 50 node pools.
+- By default, clusters can have up to 5 node pools.
 This is limited by the AWS service quota named "IPv4 CIDR blocks per VPC" in the [VPC section](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html).
-The default here is 5, so make sure to request an increase of this limit via the AWS console.
+As the AWS account owner, you can request an increase of this limit via the AWS console.

 - Node pools can span a maximum of 4 different availability zones.
 This limit affects both the number of availability zones a single node pool can cover, as well as the number of different availability zones all node pools of a cluster can cover.